FrankWorldview/blockchain/smart_contracts/3_Example3.md

   ```
   npm start
   ```
-+ Input the Donation contract's address as the recipient.
++ Input the Donation contract address as the recipient.
++ "Transfer" Ether to the contract address.
-+ Withdraw Ether from the contract to the beneficiary address.
++ "Withdraw" Ether from the contract to the beneficiary address.

 ![image](/smart_contracts/img/transfer-4.png)